syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 You can download the entire sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/LoadMore_Infinitescroll423993966).

-### Load More Items Automatically from Up Direction
+### Load more items automatically from up direction

-SfListView allows you to load more items automatically when reaching start of the list by show the busy indicator by loading in the [HeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~HeaderTemplate.html).
+The SfListView allows loading more items automatically when reaching top of the list by showing the busy indicator by loading in the [HeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~HeaderTemplate.html).

 {% tabs %}
 {% highlight xaml %}